 Kentucky law defines wanton to mean acting while you are “aware of and consciously disregard a substantial and unjustifiable risk that the result will occur or the circumstances exist.”
 The behavior must be a “gross deviation from the standard of conduct” of a reasonable person.

 Wanton conduct is not that much different from recklessness.
 You engage in behavior without justification, knowing that the consequences could very possibly cause someone to be injured or killed.
+If you need help, contact our Louisville criminal defense attorneys today.

 First Degree vs. Second Degree Wanton Endangerment